Yomguithereal/mnemonist/heap.md

 var MaxHeap = require('mnemonist/heap').MaxHeap;
 ```

-If you now the maximum number of items you will store and need a more performant implementation, check out the [`FixedReverseHeap`]({{ site.baseurl }}/fixed-reverse-heap).
+If you know the maximum number of items you will store and need a more performant implementation, check out the [`FixedReverseHeap`]({{ site.baseurl }}/fixed-reverse-heap).

 ## Use case